-In spite of these inefficiencies, the agriculture sector has continued to growt thanks in part to intensification and high input use.
-Consequently, the agricultural sector is now the second largest emitter of greenhouse gases in the country, and is responsible for marked environmental degradation, deforestation, soil erosion, and biodiversity loss.
+While agriculture is a key driver of the economy, highproductivity manufacturing and service-oriented industries have fueled much of the recent economic growth.
+Agriculture has, to some extent, kept pace through intensification and high input use.
+As a result, the agricultural sector is now the second largest emitter of greenhouse gases in the country, and is responsible for significant environmental degradation, deforestation, soil erosion, and biodiversity loss.